Cristiana Bastos

 CB: Patricia, thanks for having us.
 Your Fulbright and CUNY awarded Research Project Galleon intersects with our project Ancestry in that, it critically revisits some of the Early Modern maritime travels and analyzes some of the interactions between newcomers and residents in the islands we now know as the Philippines.
 Can you tell us a bit about the project?
 First, how did you conceive this project?
 What were the leads that brought attention to the role of women in the predominantly male universe of Spanish Conquistadores?

 PT: Thank you.
 This project is part of a much larger exploration that looks at the history of women during the Spanish Conquest and the Age of Discoveries.
 I have been researching this topic, for several years now.
 I am finishing a book, tentatively titled “chronicles of Ancient Women of the Indies.
 Part I: The Other Side of the Ocean, and Part II: ‘Terra Firma.’
 The idea began when I was researching the topic of gender and science, looking at women as voyagers, the history of geography and anthropology, and the idea of travel.
 I noticed that women tended to be overlooked and left out of official narratives of discovery and travel.
 When I talk about my research, many people are surprised, because they assume that women were never part of this history.
 When I tell them that there were many, then they ask me if “they were prostitutes.”
 It is a terrible and widespread stereotype.
 Once you start looking for women, you find them everywhere.
 They are mainly in the archives, they wrote letters, and were recorded in many ways; chroniclers and early historians wrote about them.
 So, they exist and have moved long distances, crossing continents and oceans.
 The purpose of my trip to the Philippines was to search for the women who were part of the three hundred years of the Galleon trade.
 I was affiliated with the National Museum of the Philippines which offered me generous help.
-I could see first-hand the artifacts recovered from several shipwrecks, including the San Diego which was sunk by the Dutch, near the Fortune Island in Batangas, in 1600.
-This was a fully laden vessel containing all kinds of luxurious objects such as Chinese Ming pottery, religious images in ivory, jewelry, and many other things that are displayed in the Museum in Cebu.
-My project gives great attention to the objects that traveled both ways, and were appropriated by the people in Spain, such as the famous “Manton de Manila,” a garment used in Flamenco dancing by women, and a symbol of Spanish identity, or the “Mexican rebozo,” some with Asian Ikat designs, imposed by priests to cover indigenous women entering churches.
+I could see first-hand the artefacts recovered from several shipwrecks, including the San Diego which was sunk by the Dutch, near the Fortune Island in Batangas, in 1600.
+This was a fully laden vessel containing all kinds of luxurious objects such as Chinese Ming pottery, religious images in ivory, jewellery, and many other things that are displayed in the Museum in Cebu.
+My project gives great attention to the objects that traveled both ways, and were appropriated by the people in Spain, such as the famous “Manton de Manila,” a garment used in Flamenco dancing by women, and a symbol of Spanish identity, or the “Mexican rebozo,” some with Asian Ikat designs, imposed by priests to cover Indigenous women entering churches.
 Curiously a municipality in Mexico, known as Santa Maria del Rio, calls itself, the “Cradle of the Rebozo,” and is situated near the mining town of San Luis Potosi.
 This particular town sent most of its silver production to China and other parts of Asia, in the returning galleons.
 In Mexico, people still eat mangoes Filipinos, and go to cockfights, imported from Asia.
 Another interesting example is the “filipina” or “guayabera,” or “Camisa de Yucatan.”
 Some people say it is Cuban, but the interesting thing is that King Felipe of Spain has donned this shirt on his recent trips to Mexico and Cuba.

 CB: And what have you found so far about the role of women in the transoceanic travels?

 PT: I have found many fascinating things.
 For example, Magellan’s wife, Beatriz Barbosa, gave him her dowry, so he could navigate the world.
 There is a document in the Archive of Indies requesting the devolution of his money to her since those who returned from the first circumnavigation of the world had brought spices and other wealth.
 Since the time of Columbus, women were in his navigations; there were thirty women in his second voyage.
 Later, we find them as passengers, as owners of ships, as cargadoras, who provided the food, and stores for the trips, as governors, and administrators.
 In 1514, in the fleet of Pedrarias Davila to Santa Maria la Antigua, there were three widows, we only have the name of one, Viuda de Collantes.
 They sewed the sails for the 19 vessels, and they were in charge of linens and other necessary items for the first hospital in Terra Firma.
-Columbus married in 1479 a Portuguese woman, Filipa Muniz de Perestrelo, and traveled with her to Porto Santo; she was the daughter of Bartolomeu Perestrelo, the governor of the island.
+Columbus married in 1479 a Portuguese woman, Filipa Muniz de Perestrelo, and travelled with her to Porto Santo; she was the daughter of Bartolomeu Perestrelo, the governor of the island.
 Filipa gave Columbus her father’s maps and other documents and instruments, and it was in Porto Santo that he developed his idea of going west and returning east.
 Columbus and Filipa had a son, Diego, born in Porto Santo, who was appointed later as 2nd Admiral, and Governor of the Indies.
 His wife, the noblewoman Maria de Toledo, had the title of Vicereine, and, later, the first female Governor in the New World.
-This couple owned the first sugar plantations in Santo Domingo, and were owners of the first slaves directly imported from Africa.
+This couple owned the first sugar plantations in Santo Domingo and were owners of the first slaves directly imported from Africa.
 The first slave rebellion in the Americas took place in 1521, on their plantation.
 The ruins are still there and now are declared Patrimony of Humanity by UNESCO.

 There were many other influential women.
 The list is long.
 Maria Niño de Rivera, widow of King Ferdinand’s secretary, controlled gold production and became extremely rich selling soap and candles to people in the New Colonies.
-In 1556, Mencia de Calderón traveled with a group of 80 young women who had been promised as future brides to Spaniards who were building settlements in Asuncion, Paraguay, and needed European women in their colonies.
+In 1556, Mencia de Calderón travelled with a group of 80 young women who had been promised as future brides to Spaniards who were building settlements in Asuncion, Paraguay, and needed European women in their colonies.
 The trip lasted more than six years after they had all kinds of adventures, including being imprisoned by the Portuguese in Brazil.

 I also want to mention the case of Isabel de Barreto, who earned the title of First Admiral of the Sea.
 In 1595, Isabel, her sister, and a group of women sailed from Peru, with Isabel’s husband Alvaro de Mendaña.